You are currently viewing Ferrari F430: A Timeless Ferrari from The 2000s

 Even in spirited driving, your position is comfortable and adjustable.
 The dashboard features an energetic tachometer that is available either in red or yellow to give it a sports character.
 You will see the required gauges to readily access the information.

-Although the Ferrari F430 lacks the striking drama of some other Ferrari models, the design is purposeful.
+Although some might say that the Ferrari F430 lacks the striking drama of some other Ferrari models, the design is purposeful.
 It focuses more on aerodynamics.
 The front end has aggressive lower intakes and a narrower headlight design.
-The body lines remind us of Ferrari’s history.
+The body lines remind us of Ferrari’s history, that is:

 Ferrari F430 Coupe